robocup-junior/erebus/README.md

 In the meanwhile, the [documentation and tutorial](https://github.com/Shadow149/RescueMaze/wiki) from the 2020 development cycle may be useful (some functionalities are likely to be depreciated).

 ## Robot Customization
 The robot customizer can be accessed through [this link](https://robot.erebus.rcj.cloud/).
-If the robot customi

 ## Map Generator
 The map generator can be accessed through [this link](https://osaka.rcj.cloud/service/).